michelle-morin/forest-explorer/work.md

 * 3:48pm - added component tree to readme;

 * 4:15 - implemented mouseover/mouseout color changes for trails, but color change on click now reverts to default style on mouseout :(

+* 4:45 - updated prose in proposal and touched up readme